TONAL ANATOMY 101

 One great collective oversight of music theorists is that they acknowledge this recursive feeling in the powers of 2 - they call it “octave equivalence” - but they fail to recognize that this exact same phenomenon of “equivalence” is shared by other harmonics!

 The 9th harmonic, for instance.
-Anyone who is listening to the 9 clearly can sense that it has the “flavor” of 3.
-That’s because it’s the 3 of the 3.
+Anyone who is listening to the 9 clearly can sense that it has the flavor of 3 in it, that it is not a "new acoustical identity," but something which is derived from the 3 in the exactly same way that the acoustical feeling of 4 is derived from 2.

 So yes.
 There is such a thing as “octave equivalence,” but there is also a 3-equivalence and a 5-equivalence and a 7-equivalence.

-Once this fact is recognized, we begin to see that there is a logical ordering to the series which is commanded by its arithmetical inner-relations.
-Prime-numbered harmonics such as 2, 3, 5, and 7 are all phenomenologically distinct from each other; each one evokes an entirely unique acoustical feeling in relation to the others.
-On the other hand, compound-numbered harmonics such as 4, 8, 9, 10, and 12 derive their respective acoustical feelings from the prime identities which they are multiples of.
+Once this true nature of "equivalence" is acknowledged, we begin to see that there is an unmistakably hierarchical character to the Series: the Harmonic Series is an acoustical hierarchy which is commanded by its arithmetical inner-relations.
+Prime-numbered harmonics such as 2, 3, 5, and 7 are all phenomenologically distinct from each other; each one evokes an entirely unique acoustical feeling.
+On the other hand, compound-numbered harmonics such as 4, 8, 9, 10, and 12 derive their respective acoustical feelings from the prime identities of which they are multiples.
 When we hear the 4th harmonic, we are hearing the 2nd harmonic’s 2nd harmonic.
 When we hear the 6th harmonic, we are hearing the 2nd harmonic’s 3rd harmonic.
 When we hear the 15th harmonic, we are hearing the 3rd harmonic’s 5th harmonic.
+Compound-numbered harmonics are downstream from their parent-primes.

 The Harmonic Series, therefore, can be imagined as an acoustical fractal.
-It begins with the fundamental series of prime-identities generated by the tonic:
+To produce this fractal, we begin with the fundamental series of prime-identities generated by the tonic:

-This Harmonic Tree is more than just a metaphor for describing the relationships between harmonics; it is also a map indicating the variance in structural importance throughout the series.
+This Harmonic Tree is more than just a metaphor for describing the relationships between harmonics; it also functions as a map indicating the variance in structural importance throughout the series.

 As I touched upon in my last article, certain harmonics are more structurally important than others.
 Like the blocks which make up a building, certain harmonics act as foundation whereas others are merely decorative.
-That is to say, there are strong harmonics and weak harmonics.
+That is to say, the Harmonic Series consists of a combination of strong harmonics and weak harmonics.

-A tone consisting only of harmonics 3-8 sounds quite consonant, while a tone consisting of harmonics 23-28 is just a dissonant cluster of frequencies.
+A tone consisting only of harmonics 3-8 sounds quite consonant:

-Clearly harmonics 3-8 are more integral to the structure of the Tone than harmonics 23-28, simply by virtue of the fact that the latter group can be sacrificed whereas the former group cannot.
-We can conclude that harmonics 3-8 are stronger than harmonics 23-28.
+From this experiment, we can infer that harmonics 3-8 are more integral to the structure of the Tone than harmonics 23-28; the latter group can be sacrificed whereas the former cannot.
+Harmonics 3-8, then, are inherently stronger than harmonics 23-28.

 The 4th harmonic is stronger than the 3rd, because it is structurally closer to the tonic.
 The 4 does not introduce a new prime-identity; rather, it is a deepening of the strong 2-identity.
 By contrast, the 3 introduces an entirely new structural domain.
 So although 3 is lower in number than the 4, it still represents a greater structural departure.

-If we scutinize the fundamental series of primes generated by the tonic, it is easy to notice that these prime-harmonics weaken at an exponential rate.
+If we isolate the prime-numbered harmonics, regarding them as their own prime-series, we not only notice that they weaken strictly from harmonic to harmonic, but that they do so at an exponential rate.
 1 is the strongest harmonic.
 2 is only slightly weaker.
 3 is still quite strong.
 5 is where harmonic strength starts to noticeably diminish.
 7 is much weaker.
 11 is extremely weak.
+By the time we get to 11 and 13, we are at an extremely negligible degree of structural relevance.
 If we were to draw a graph mapping harmonic strength onto the primes, it would look like this:

-Because the entire harmonic series is generated by the recursion of this initial series of primes, every sub-series has an identical rate of harmonic weakening!
+Recall that the entire harmonic series is generated by the recursion of its initial series of primes.
+Each harmonic is the tonic of its own sub-series.
+Well, the harmonics of these "sub-series" weaken at an identical rate to those of the main series!
 The decay of each harmonic branch mirrors the decay of the prime trunk, scaled by the strength of its original harmonic.

 Therefore, harmonic strength does not depend on a harmonic’s number but on its prime-complexity.
 Harmonics made up of small primes - especially 2 or 3 - retain structural strength, while harmonics introducing large primes - such as 7 or 11 - represent structurally weaker harmonic departures.